stack4ops/cibuild/README.md

-# CIbuild
+# cibuild
 ----------

-A workflow CLI tool for building, testing, and publishing container images using GitLab and Buildkit.
+A workflow CLI tool for building, testing, and publishing container images using various CI/CD Plattforms.
 It is included as part of the cibuilder image (see: https://gitlab.com/stack4ops/public/images/generic/cibuilder).

 # Purpose
 ----------

-The purpose of cibuild is to streamline and standardize the creation and maintenance of container images within a GitLab CI pipeline.
+The purpose of cibuild is to streamline and standardize the lifecycle of container images within a GitLab CI pipeline.

 # Usage
 ----------